🎤

 BIM Execution Plan (BEP)

-The BEP is the project team’s response to the EIR.
-It explains how the team will meet the client’s information requirements — covering the technology, processes, standards and responsibilities that will govern information delivery throughout the project.
+The BEP is the project team’s response to the EIR — covering the technology, processes, standards and responsibilities that will govern information delivery throughout the project.

 Master Information Delivery Plan (MIDP)